Ince and Mayhew

-The firm was prominent enough to be commissioned to vet Dominique Daguerre's bills for furnishing Carlton House, 1783–89, but none of their production for the Prince of Wales nor the royal family has been identified.
+The firm was prominent enough to be commissioned to vet Dominique Daguerre's bills for furnishing Carlton House, 1783–89.
+Still, none of their production for the Prince of Wales or the royal family has been identified.

 They provided furniture in 1802 for Hester Thrale Piozzi at Brynbella.
-A suite of "Hepplewhite" chairs with the Prince of Wales's feathers in the backs were provided for the Westminster Fire Office (1792), where they remain.
+A suite of "Hepplewhite" chairs with the Prince of Wales's feathers in the backs was provided for the Westminster Fire Office (1792), where they remain.

-The two partners married sisters, Isabella and Nancy Stephenson, in a double wedding at the fashionable church of St George's, Hanover Square on 20 February 1762.
+The two partners married the sisters, Isabella and Nancy Stephenson, in a double wedding at the fashionable church of St George's, Hanover Square, on 20 February 1762.